 Breakfast in Ireland can mean anything from cereal to salmon.
-But a full Irish breakfast means a particular set of ingredients.
-Bacon and sausages.
-Pudding and eggs.
-Toast and butter.
-Others are optional.
+But a full, hot Irish breakfast means a particular set of ingredients.

-Don't forget that if you're hungry to explore Irish food, you can get a taste on our 6 Day Vagabond Epic Ireland Food Tour
+Don't forget that if you're hungry to explore Irish food, you'll get a taste on our 6 Day Vagabond Epic Ireland Food Tour

 Otherwise, grab your knife and fork and tuck right in!

 That’s Irish slang for bacon.